DrummerViking/GraphTools/Remove-GraphUserCalendarEvents/Readme.md

 ### PARAMETER DisableTranscript
 This is an optional parameter.
 Transcript is enabled by default.
 Use this parameter to not write the powershell Transcript.

+### PARAMETER ListOnly
+This is an optional parameter.
+Use this parameter to list the calendar events found, without deleting them.
+This is a good parameter to use, to actually see the current found events and double check these are the ones to be deleted.

 ### PARAMETER DisconnectMgGraph
 This is an optional parameter.
 Use this parameter to disconnect from MgGraph when it finishes.